hollystyles/santasquest/README.md

 Controls

-up-arrow/tap               Stay in the air in a stupendous parabolic roller-coaster ride. left-arrow / swipe-left    Dodge to the left. right-arrow / swipe-right  Dodge to the right. down-arrow / swipe-down    ---Shit--- shoot pressies out yer rear!
+* up-arrow/tap               Stay in the air in a stupendous parabolic roller-coaster ride.
+* left-arrow / swipe-left    Dodge to the left.
+* right-arrow / swipe-right  Dodge to the right.
+* down-arrow / swipe-down    --Shit-- Shoot pressies out yer rear!